MeisterLone/Askey-RT5010W-D187-REV6/README.md

 ```

 "usbboot" gave us the expected error, but do you see what follows?
-It executed the command and jumped out into a terminal, skipping the password check.
+It executed the command and jumped out into a shell, skipping the password check.
 Very, very interesting....

-In fact, any command that generates some kind of error will throw us into a terminal without us having to enter a password.
+In fact, any command that generates some kind of error will throw us into a shell without us having to enter a password.
 Now we can really start playing around using the Serial Console.

 We can dump memory from here, even write memory as we please.

 #### Using the vulnerability to gain control of the device
-Now, we know that we can make U-Boot exit out into a terminal by causing an error to throw in the current program.
+Now, we know that we can make U-Boot exit out into a shell by causing an error to throw in the current program.
 This is pretty easy to do if you have butchered your board like I have in order to gain write access to the storage, but given how simple this exploit is, surely there is an easier way?

 Yes, yes there is.